wotzebra/filament-live-preview/README.md

+# Filament Live Preview

-# A Filament plugin to add a preview screen to your pages.
+A Filament plugin to add a preview screen to your pages.
 The screen will render your website with the data from Filament, without saving it.

-##

-This is where your description should go.
-Limit it to a paragraph or two.
-Consider adding a small example.

 ## Installation